apache/causeway-site/content/components/viewers/scimpi/about.md

 Title: Scimpi viewer

+{note
+This component has been retired.
+The source is in mothballed/component/viewer/dnd.
+}

 The scimpi module provides a webapp viewer that out-of-the-box provides a similar interface to that provided by the [HTML viewer](../html/about.html).

 However, unlike the HTML viewer it allows the user interface to be extensively customized.